A Classic New York Deli Treat At Home

-- Baking powder: Adds carbon dioxide into the batter, helping the cookies to puff up and out.
+- Baking powder and baking soda: When activated by acid (in this case with buttermilk), these add carbon dioxide into the batter, helping the cookies to puff up and out.

-- Unsalted butter: Creamed with sugar and extract to provide a light and tender texture.
+- Unsalted butter: Creamed with sugar and vanilla extract to provide a light and tender texture.

 - Eggs: Make sure to use room temperature eggs!
 The egg yolks are used as a binder.